|Shrine at Hana no Ego|

 honor of Ippon Houju atop

 *Disclaimer: I don't know squat about Shinto traditions, except that Shinto stories make for great manga adventures.
-Especially in this land where Shinto and Shigendo and Buddhist schools have melded and flourished and fallen into decline and favor again, there are bound to be many details that have been cloaked in ambiguity.
+Especially in this land where Shinto and Buddhist schools and Shigendo traditions have melded and flourished and fallen into decline and favor again, there are bound to be many details that have been cloaked in ambiguity.
 Everyone has their own opinions.
 For this blog, I've leaned heavily on the snippets written in books by Toshimi Shimano (下野敏見氏) as well as things I've picked up from friend, lectures, and hearsay, but if I've stated something odd, please let me know!